VergeGroup/swift-verge/Docs/docs/VergeStore/store.md

 ---
 id: store
-title: Store - retains a state
+title: Store - a storage of the state
 sidebar_label: Store
 ---

-**Store**
+- Store is

-- a reference type object
+  - A reference type object
-- manages the state object that contains the application state
+  - Manages the state object that contains the application state
-- commits **Mutation** to update the state
+  - Receives **Mutation** to update the state with thread-safety
   - Compatible with SwiftUI's observableObject and `UseState`

 ## Define a Store